manishlamichhane/noco2/README.md

 1. For linux based systems without XAMPP, clone the repo to /var/www/html (or /var/www/ depending upon the system, check /etc/apache2/apache2.conf).
 For win/mac/linux with xampp or wamp or lamp, clone to wamp/www/ or xampp/htdocs.
 2. Update the database Credentials with info of new database, in the root/.env file or create a database with existing dbname, username and password.
+3. Install composer (if not done) and run "composer update"
+4. Generate encryption key for Laravel using "php artisan key:generate"
-3. Run *php artisan migrate* to create all the tables and references / foreign keys
+5. Run *php artisan migrate* to create all the tables and references / foreign keys

+or

+5. Import the database using the dbnoco2_2016.sql file

-4. Run *php artisan serve* .
+6. Run *php artisan serve* .
 This will make the application server listen to port 8000 by default.
 To change the default behaviour, you can run *php artisan server --port=yourportno*